jyfletcher/memorableprimes/README.md

 This was just some fun code testing for memorable primes as described in [The Most Wanted Prime Number - Numberphile](https://www.youtube.com/watch?v=vKlVNFOHJ9I)

+From the video the only known memorable primes are at 10 and 2446.

 Note that a value of 10 tests the number: 12345678910987654321

 So the size of the numbers, and thus the time to test them, grows quickly.